 Cinnamon essential oil proves especially helpful to overweight and obese women with cramps.
 You can use cinnamon internally to balance blood sugar levels upset by insulin resistance, which can help balance other hormones.
 Other oils to use include lavender, frankincense and clary sage.

 3# Acupuncture for cramps

 Western scientists believe acupuncture works by stimulating certain nerves as the practitioner manipulates the needles.
 You’d do well to seek out a certified practitioner and slate approximately 60 minutes for your first treatment.

 Some women swear by menstrual massage for relief of both bloating and pain.
 Some practitioners gently manipulate the abdomen, while others use heat on the stomach and low back while manipulating acupressure points.

-A hot water bottle or heating can be a menstruating woman's best friend.
-Research indicates that heat interrupts the pain signals traveling along the nerves to the brain.
+A hot water bottle or heating can be a menstruating woman’s best friend.
+Research indicates that heat interrupts the pain signals travelling along the nerves to the brain.